Do you want to examine the best Shopify websites because you’re in the process of building an epic eCommerce website?

 Note: Let everyone enjoy your online store fully with accessibility adjustments.

 Tattly starts with a top bar notification with a contrasting background to make it stand out more.
-Next is a minimalist header with a mega menu and then a bold grid with links to categories.
+Next is a minimalist header with a mega menu and a bold grid with links to categories.

 This Shopify website has a simple layout with creative details to enhance the online shopping experience.